Table of Contents

 We all know how important is to have the right tool for starting a fire in some survival situations.
-Hopefully, many of you are prepared for this kind of moments by carrying matches, a lighter or some other conventional fire starter.
-However, there will be the time you won’t know that you will need the right equipment to start a fire and you won’t bring it with yourself.
+Hopefully, many of you are prepared for these kind of moments by carrying matches, a lighter or some other conventional fire starter.
+However, there may be a time when you won’t have prepared the right equipment to start a fire.

-And whether you have to call upon these skills or not, you need to admit that it would be cool to know how to create one whenever you need it.
+And whether you have to call upon these skills or not, you will admit that it is cool to know how to create one when you really need it.

 So, if you want to know how to start a campfire without your lighter or matches, all you have to do is read on.